Social Work

 • One graduate-level social work course included, reducing the course requirement and cost of tuition ($2,600) at the graduate level for the Master of Social Work

-During the course of the program, students in the BA in Psychology Social Work track will enjoy specialized workshops led by professionals in the field of Social Work who will introduce them to the field and offer helpful guidance and tips for aspiring social workers.
+Additionally, during the course of the program, students in the BA in Psychology - Social Work track will enjoy specialized workshops led by professionals in the field of Social Work who will introduce them to the field and offer helpful guidance and tips for aspiring social workers.

 Does this degree program limit me at the graduate level to the Master of Social Work, or can it be used to apply for graduate programs in other fields?